mat-sik/aws-deployment-example/README.md

 WantedBy=multi-user.target
 ```

+For the systemd service to be effective, it must be placed in the appropriate directory.

 ```shell
 sudo mv /home/ec2-user/docker_boot.service /etc/systemd/system
 ```

-### 3) Create AMI from step 1) and 2)
+### 3) Create **AMI** from step 1) and 2)

-To do so, you need to create EC2 instance, do the steps manually and after that create AMI from the instance.
-This is
-equivalent in this case to taking the snapshot of the instance.
+Repeating steps 1 and 2 manually for each new service deployment is not ideal.

+To streamline the process, you should create an **AMI** from an instance where steps 1 and 2 have already been
+completed.

 ### 4) Create user-data script

+The behavior of the **AMI** will be customized using shell scripts provided as AWS user data files.

-The script should:
+The script should perform the following tasks:

-- fetch image from S3
+- Fetch the **Docker** image from **S3** (or **ECR**; however, **S3** is preferable for private subnets as it can be
+  accessed for free using a gateway endpoint).
-- load image into docker
+- Load the image into **Docker**.
-- create docker-compose.yaml
+- Generate the `docker-compose.yaml` file.
-- fetch or create additional files for docker-compose.yaml
+- Fetch or create any additional files required by `docker-compose.yaml`.
-- enable and start docker_boot.service
+- Enable and start the **docker_boot.service**.

 example scripts: